 Since 1992, Virginia Swain committed her consulting practice resources to design and implement the new social development model, the Peacebuilding Process.
 There have been dozens of implementations, always in the political context of collaborative change-making and peaceful evolution to advance the common good.
 The conceptual framework for this model comes from Swain’s corporate experience in human resources and decades of experience as an organizational development consultant (using models that also apply to national and global challenges), vocational counselor and Reconciliation Leader, coach and trainer.

-Reconciliation Leadership and the Peacebuilding Process of Reconciliation to Develop Political Will as leadership frameworks have been practiced since 1992.
-Given the global problematique all challenges are now interconnected, extending far beyond state geographic boundaries.
-In addition to the 1992 United Nations Celebration, trained Reconciliation Leaders have reconciled conflicts in Sudan, Timor-Leste, New York post 9/11, Burundi, Spain, Philippines, human trafficking in the USA, Rwanda, Liberia, Ex-Yugoslavia, racism USA, the Parliament of the World’s Religions, and many more.
+Reconciliation Leadership and the Peacebuilding Process of Reconciliation to Develop Political Will as leadership and development frameworks have been practiced for nearly 30 years.
+Given the global problematique all challenges are now interconnected, extending far beyond state geographic boundaries, our commitment is to an interdependent world view.
+In addition to the 1992 United Nations Celebration, trained Reconciliation Leaders have reconciled conflicts in Sudan, Timor-Leste, New York post 9/11, Burundi, Spain, Philippines, racism and human trafficking in the USA, Rwanda, Liberia, Ex-Yugoslavia, the Parliament of the World’s Religions, and many more.

 Virginia Swain founded the Institute for Global Leadership in response to the tragic events of September 11, 2001.
 She drew on her experience in New York during the World Trade Center attacks, as well as experience since 1991 in the United Nations conceiving, developing and training Reconciliation Leaders.
 At the United Nations conference on the Environment and Development (popularly known as the Earth Summit in 1992) ,Virginia perceived a deep-seated need to offer Reconciliation Leaders and a Global Mediation and Reconciliation Service to the United Nations and wider world.